microsoft/Windows-IoT-Samples/GPIOKmdfDemo/readme.md

   5. You can now build the solution.

 ### Copying the GPIOKMDF folder to your device
-  1. Under the release folder you will find the inf and sys file.
+  1. Under the release folder you will find the .inf and .sys files.
   2. Copy that folder and send it to IoT Enterprise device

 ### Installing the GPIO KMDF Drivers
-   1. Install the inf file in the Windows IoT Enterprise device.
+   1. Install the .inf file in the Windows IoT Enterprise device.
    2. You will see the dialogue box of "The operation completed successful".
    3. The GPIO KMDF device drivers installed in IoT device